Social distancing may have changed how artists are working, but the Drain Smart Program isn't letting it stop them from spreading their message.

 The Southeast Arkansas Stormwater Education Program is seeking artists to paint murals with educational messages on storm drains in Pine Bluff, White Hall, and Jefferson County as part of the Drain Smart UpStream Art project.

-Organizers with Drain Smart, a program aimed at communicating the link between street litter, storm drains, and water equality, have opened up online voting to the public!
-Take a look at the 2018 Drain Smart Central Arkansas art below and cast your vote for your favorite!
+Organizers with Drain Smart, a program aimed at communicating the link between street litter, storm drains, and water quality, have opened up online voting to the public!

 Drain Smart is a public art program aimed at raising awareness on education and protection of local streams.

 Like most cities, Little Rock's storm drains flow directly into our streams.
 When it rains, water picks up everything in its path and carries it through storm drains into streams and creeks.

 Tap HERE to vote on your favorite Drain Smart art!